erasmus-without-paper/ewp-specs-mobility-flowcharts/README.md

 implemented the same way as accepting and rejecting nominations is - by adding new history entries to the same Outgoing Mobility object (and by using the same APIs).

+*Sidenote: Remember, that servers are allowed to implement a subset of mobility history entries.
+Information on the implemented features is published via the Registry Service.*

 It's worth noting that the **receiving institution is also allowed to edit Learning Agreements** in EWP.
 The flowchart below presents only one of the